Versality of Brill-Noether flags and degeneracy loci of twice-marked curves: Degeneration to chains of twice-marked curves

 For the general case, note that any line bundle $L$ on $C_\be$ is defined over some finite extension $K' \supseteq K$.
 We may extend $R$ to a discrete valuation ring $R'$ with fraction field $K'$.
-Upon forming the base extension $\cC \times_R \Spec R'$ and resolving singularities, we obtain an arithmetic surface $\cC' \to \Spec R'$ with general fiber $C_\eta \times_K \Spec K'$ and special fiber given by replacing each node $p_n$ ($2 \leq n \leq \ell$) by a chain of rational curves (see e.g. \cite[Corollary 3.25]{liu}).
-By assumption on $A_1, \cdots, A_\ell$ and Example \ref{eg:genus0}, each component of the central fiber of $\cC'$ satisfies the coupled Petri condition.
-Therefore we may invoke the first case to conclude that $L$ has injective coupling on $C_\be$. \end{proof}
+After base extension to $R'$ and resolving singularities, we obtain $\cC' \to \Spec R'$ with special fiber given by replacing each node $p_n$ ($2 \leq n \leq \ell$) by a chain of rational curves; see e.g. \cite[Corollary 3.25]{liu}.
+Rational curves have injective coupling (Example \ref{eg:genus01}), so we may invoke the first case to conclude that $L$ has injective coupling on $C_\be$. \end{proof}